xpqz/dyalog-docs/language-reference-guide/docs/system-functions/r.md

 |ANSI        |Same as Windows-1252                                                                                                           |

-The above UTF formats may be qualified with -BOM (e.g. UTF-8-BOM) to specify that a Byte Order Mark should be written at the start of the stream or, -NOBOM that it should not.
+The above UTF formats may be qualified with -BOM (for example, UTF-8-BOM) to specify that a Byte Order Mark should be written at the start of the stream or, -NOBOM that it should not.
 For files, this is ignored if the file already contains any data.
 If the -BOM or -NOBOM suffix is omitted, UTF-8 defaults to UTF-8-NOBOM, while the other UTF formats default to -BOM.